Siege of Quebec (1760)

-The siege of Quebec, also known as the second siege of Quebec, was a French attempt to retake Quebec City, in New France, which had been captured by Britain the previous year.
-The siege lasted from 29 April to 15 May, when British ships arrived to relieve the city and compelled the French commander, Francis de Gaston, Chevalier de Lévis, to break off the siege and to retreat.

-The British launched the Montreal Campaign a few months later, which resulted in the city's capture.
-French resistance ceased, and the British Conquest of Canada was complete, as was confirmed in 1763 by the Treaty of Paris.
+The siege of Quebec, also known as the second siege of Quebec, was a 1760 French attempt to retake Quebec City, in New France, which had been captured by Britain the previous year.
+The siege lasted from 29 April to 15 May, when British ships arrived to relieve the city and compelled the French commander, François Gaston de Lévis, to break off the siege and to retreat.
+The British launched the Montreal campaign a few months later, which resulted in the city's capture.
+French resistance ceased, and the British conquest of New France was complete, as was confirmed in 1763 by the Treaty of Paris.

 Background

 In 1759, a British expedition, led by James Wolfe, had sailed up the St Lawrence River and laid siege to Quebec.
 After an initial failure at the Battle of Beauport, Wolfe managed to defeat the French field army under Louis-Joseph de Montcalm at the Battle of the Plains of Abraham on 13 September 1759.
 After Montcalm's death during the battle, the French armies outside Quebec retreated westwards despite their numerical supremacy and left the garrison of Quebec exposed to the British.
 The city surrendered several days later, and British forces under James Murray marched in and occupied it.

-The retreating French troops had reached the Jacques-Cartier River, where they came under the command of Francis de Gaston, Chevalier de Lévis on 17 September 1759.
+The retreating French troops had reached the Jacques-Cartier River, where they came under the command of François Gaston de Lévis on 17 September 1759.
 He initially hoped to lead his force back to recapture Quebec directly, but it became clear that such an immediate attack was impossible, and he decided to postpone any attempt until the following year.
 During the winter, Lévis's forces camped near the Jacques-Cartier River.
-In spite his decision not to attack, rumours continued to circulate around Quebec throughout the winter that a major French assault was imminent.
+In spite of his decision not to attack, rumours continued to circulate around Quebec throughout the winter that a major French assault was imminent.
 Lévis rejected a proposal by Murray for a winter truce.
 French patrols continued to operate and a position was even set up at Saint-Augustin close to Quebec until it was captured in a surprise attack by the British using snow shoes.